 Another important part of the recovery process is aftercare and support.
 Aftercare is only sought once the residential or private programme is completed.
 Aftercare includes visiting a therapist or group counsellor in which you continue to reinforce the skills learned in residential rehab.
 It also helps you discuss the challenges and triggers that you find hard to cope with.
 The purpose of aftercare is to minimise relapse.
 Support is also offered to families up to a year after the initial private rehab is completed.

 Choosing a Rehab Centre

 Choosing a rehab centre for crack cocaine addiction is an important step in the process of recovery.
-The right treatment centre will offer services specifically for crack cocaine addiction.
+The right treatment centre will offer a rehab therapy programme that is tailored to your individual needs and circumstances.
 It is important to know that not all treatment centres offer the same standard of service or treatment for addiction to crack cocaine.
 If you feel overwhelmed trying to find the right rehab centre, you can check the CQC.
 Treatment centres are regulated by the CQC and each facility has its own rating.
 You can determine which facility is positively rated including the types of therapeutic models offered.
 Some provide a traditional 12 step programme while others a non 12 step model.